Menu Search

 Is OCLC tax-exempt?

-Yes, the OCLC cooperative is tax-exempt under U.S. tax laws, which define "charitable activities" to include advancement of education.
+Yes, OCLC is tax-exempt under U.S. tax laws, which define "charitable activities" to include advancement of education.
 OCLC applied for exemption from US income tax on U.S Federal Form 1023 and was granted exemption in 1970.

 Each year, OCLC files a U.S. Federal Form 990 (a Return of Organization Exempt from Income Tax form), which includes information about officer and Trustee pay and policies as well as detailed data on revenues and expenditures.
 The form does not include the for-profit subsidiaries in the financial information presented.